IATI/D-Portal/documents/ctrack_localtest.md

 	git clone https://github.com/devinit/D-Portal

-and then move into the ctrack directory, make sure you have moved into this directory before you try and perform any of the other steps on this page.
+and then move into the D-Portal directory

-	cd D-Portal/ctrack
+	cd D-Portal

 The other steps below begin with a CD command as a reminder of where you are expected to run them from.
-If you are already in the right directory them they may be skipped and should not be run twice.
+If you are already in the right directory then the CD may be skipped and should not be run twice.

 2. Prepare the required node modules.